TV Tuner¶

 - Actions

-This section allows you to send the current run to the Library, via email, or to a zip file.
+This section allows you to send the current run to the The Library tab, via email, or to a zip file.
 It also allows you to apply all recommendations via a single button.

 Note